pauldaustin/dbc-kml-apps/README.md

 # dbc-kml-apps
 DataBC KML Applications and Templates

-Creating a custom output type in GeoServer using XSLT
+Creating a custom output type for the DataBC GeoServer using XSLT
 -----------------------------------------------------

  To create a custom output type in GeoServer using XSLT, you need to define two files: